nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ## 3. Macronutrients Tracker
 ### 3.1 Add food item

-Creates a new food item with their nutrients value and stores them in a list.
+Creates a new food item with their nutrients value and stores them in the food list.
+Food items are used as shortcuts to add food intake items without having to type out the values.

 **Format:** `food_add n/FOOD_NAME c/CARBOS f/FATS p/PROTEINS`